mcornejo/slk-painpills/solution-elk/README.md

 }
 ```

-Finally we can push some data to elasticsearch using the app provided.
+Finally, we can push some data to elasticsearch using the app provided.
 To see details of the app cf. the README.md on the slk-ingestion folder.
 ```bash
 $ cd slk-ingestion